 2. The Beginning of SEO

-To understand the beginning of SEO, you have to know when the first search engine came out.
+To understand SEO, you have to know when the first search engine came out.
 The first recorded search engine was released in 1990 in the name of Archie, which came from the word Archive.
 There were a lot of search engines that emerged before Google came out in 1996.
 Following the release of Archie, SEO was born.
 Many websites were launched in 1991 and the need to organize or categorize how information will be presented to searchers came to be.

 In 1996, two engineers decided to create a search engine called BackRub, which ultimately became the biggest search engine in the world.
 BackRub – as it was called back then – is what we know now as Google.